 The issue is who defines what best practice digital marketing is (and what it is not)?
+A marketing process that works for one business cannot be guaranteed to work for the next.
 To illustrate my point let’s take a few examples.

 Let’s start with Google Adwords.
 Now, it would be reasonable to argue what Google suggests can be taken as best practice.
 It is their platform after all.

 That may be true, as Google provide many useful suggestions and resources.
 However, in 2018 Google total advertising revenue was $136 Billion.
 Adwords is a major chunk of that revenue.
 Can a supplier with that much of a vested interest really be trusted to supply impartial advice?
 You decide.